Alphonso6224/airbnb-clone-project/README.md

 ### 5. Reviews and Ratings
 After completing a stay, users can leave a review for a property.
 This feature promotes transparency and helps other users make informed booking decisions.

+## API Security

+API Security is essential to protect user data and ensure that actions carried out on the platform are legitimate.
+Here are the main security measures we will be implementing in this project:

+### 1. Authentication
+We're going to use tokens to ensure that only authenticated users can access certain resources and perform sensitive actions, such as reserving properties or leaving feedback.

+---

+### 2. Authorization
+Once authenticated, a user will have limited access.
+This ensures that only hosts can create or modify properties, and that travelers cannot interfere with these actions.

+---

+### 3. Rate limiting
+To protect our application against denial-of-service (Dos) attacks and abuse, we will set a limit on the number of requests per minute or per hour for each user.

+---

+### 4. Date Encryption
+All communications between customer and server are secured using HTTPS.
+In Addition, sensitive information, such as passwords and payment details, will be stored in encrypted form.

+---

+### 5. Input validation
+To avoid attacks such as SQL or XSS injection, we will carefully validate all data sent by users and use parameterized queries to interact with the database.